-Moira Mulroney is the Democratic candidate for the Radnor Township Board of Commissioners Ward 5.
+Moira Mulroney is the newly elected Radnor Township Commissioner representing Ward 5.
 She brings to the role a life spent in community service and relationship building.
 Moira is an advocate for responsible government and civic engagement.
 She believes those elected to office are given the solemn duty of serving as the eyes, ears and voices of their constituents.
 Fiscal responsibility and transparency; traffic control and streets management; residential and business growth respectful of Radnor’s community and culture; and funding for our schools and infrastructure are key issues for which she shares interests with the community.
 Moira will use her background as a consensus builder to bring civility to public discourse with a priority placed upon bipartisanship.

 A recognized nonprofit leader, Moira is the Director of Development & Communications for the Support Center for Child Advocates (Child Advocates), Philadelphia’s legal aid and social services agency serving abused and neglected children.
 She oversees a staff of six fundraisers and marketing professionals to bolster awareness of the mission and to raise all charitable dollars for the agency’s $4.5 million operating budget.
 She is often asked to speak on issues of nonprofit management and effective fundraising methods, and in 2016, was recognized with the SmartCEO Magazine’s Executive Management Award.
 Moira also represents a child client as a Child Advocates Volunteer Attorney.